4. Academic grade record and promotion

 4.1.2 Calculation of weighted averages

 Semester and program weighted averages are used to determine GPA.
-GPA is used to determine promotional status and eligibility to graduate at Georgian College.
+GPA is used to determine promotional status and eligibility to graduate.
 GPA includes all credit courses taken in the semester.
 Grades receive quality points (QP) ranging from 0 to 100 (grade earned = QP).
 Courses are assigned “credits” based on the number of total hours (42 hour course = 3 credits).
 The total course QP is calculated by multiplying the QP (based on the grade) by the course credits.
 For example, a student completes four courses as follows:

 |MATH 1001||3 credits||70 per cent||70 QP x 3 credits = 210 total QP|